 Furthermore, at the time of carrying out immigration control, the applicant must deliver two copies of the consular identification card they were issued during the process.
 The candidate has a period of 30 days to present the registration certificate to authorities, in order to obtain the identity card for foreigners.

-Obtain a work visa in Chile with the help of Biz Latin Hub
+Obtain a business visa in Chile with the help of Biz Latin Hub

 At Biz Latin Hub, our team of multilingual legal and immigration experts is equipped to help you with your visa application and ensure the success of your commercial operations in Chile.
 With our full suite of market entry and back-office services, we are your single point of contact to do business in Latin America.
 Reach out to us now to receive personalized assistance to leverage business opportunities in Chile.